-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Click or tap here to enter text.
+Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Term, if at scale or scaling: Click or tap here to enter text.
 C. Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: College's website does not have a standard which provides information regarding employment opportunities and / or additional educational requirements consistently posted for each program.
 However, this information is available on the website for some programs, especially in CTE areas.
+Additionally, we have aligned math courses by major and transfer institution.
 Term, if at scale or scaling: Click or tap here to enter text.
 Next steps: Once mapping is complete programs will be able to include information regarding employment opportunities and /or additional educational requirements for inclusion on the website.
-Additionally, web tools will be researched to determine potential functionality at our mult-campus district.
+Additonally, web tools such as CCC Apply and CCC MyPath will be researched to determine potential functionality at our mult-campus district.
 Timeline for implementing next steps: Fall 2020 d.
 Programs are clearly mapped out for students.
 Students know which courses they should take and in what sequence.
 Courses critical for success in each program and other key progress milestones are clearly identified.
-All this information is easily accessible on the college's website. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Mapping of programs is occurring on the campus.
-Strides have been made to move this forward including a retreat n January 2019, Mapping the Mesa in May and Pathways Institute in June, 2019.
-This academic year, discipline faculty have been meeting with counselors and across disciplines to map requirements and electives for degrees and continue to engage in the completion of this work.
+All this information is easily accessible on the college's website. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: This academic year, faculty have been meeting with counselors and across disciplines to map requirements and electives for degrees.
 Term, if at scale or scaling: Click or tap here to enter text.
-Next steps: Continue working on program mapping.
-Counselors and discipline faculty will continue the integration work already being done across the campus.
-Upon completion of maps, campus will conduct a systematic review of all maps to ensure consistency in format and other criteria that is established and agreed upon by the campus.
-Timeline for implementing next steps: Spring/Fall 2020 e.
+Next steps: Counselors and instructional faculty will continue the integration work already being done across the campus.
+Timeline for implementing next steps: Fall 2019 e.
 Required math courses are appropriately aligned with the student's field of study (Note: This essential practice was moved from Area 2) □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Currently, math classes are aligned based on their broad major categories: STEM, SLAM (Statistics, Liberal Arts, Math), and Business or Life Sciences.
-Additionally, the math department has created rack cards with this information.
-Term, if at scale or scaling: Next steps: Clearly align required math courses with major and transfer institution requirements, which will be posted on the website.
+Term, if at scale or scaling: Click or tap here to enter text.
+Next steps: Clearly align required math courses with major and transfer institution requirements.
 Timeline for implementing next steps: Fall 2020